 Two of each warp and ground threads are drawn through a reed dent.

-- 21. Warps reeling Reeling the warps into a winding box.
+- 21. Warps reeling The warps are reeled into a winding box.

-- 22. Huddling A pair of threads is taken off from the reed dent.
-The threads are separated in a single thread and put through a huddle.
+- 22. Heddling A pair of threads is taken off from the reed dent.
+The threads are separated into a single thread and put through a heddle.

 - 23. Setting on the weaving machine The threads are set on a hand weaving machine.

-- 24. Mark removal Thread markings are removed and the dyed threads are stretched by a bundle of 20.
+- 24. Mark removal The thread markings are removed and the dyed threads are stretched by the bundle of twenty.

 The dyed thread bundle is reeled onto a weft cassette.

 - 26. Reeling on a bamboo tube The dyed thread bundle is reeled onto a bamboo tube.

-- 28. Drying After completing the hand weaving, the cloth is sent through desizing and then dried in the shadow.
+- 28. Drying After completing the hand weaving, the cloth is desized and dried in the shade.

 - 29. Fixing to size The width of the cloth is checked and the cloth is cut to the predetermined size.

 Where to Buy & More Information